oracle-quickstart/oci-cloudera/Sandbox/README.md

 # Sandbox
-Note that this template specifically uses wget to fetch a specific version of the Cloudera Docker VM - this is because the version currently available in public Docker registry is an older version.
-The wget command should be updated to fetch the latest Cloudera Docker VM when new versions are released.
+This module specifically uses `wget` to fetch a specific version of the Cloudera Docker container.
+This is because the version currently available in public Docker registry is an older version.
+The `wget` command should be updated to fetch the latest Cloudera Docker container when new versions are released.

 ## Usage Guide
 Note that this installation is a stand-alone instance running the Cloudera VM Docker image.
 This is a self contained environment.
 Access to the Sandbox is done via post deployment URLs.
 SSH access is also possible, but because this is running inside docker, shell commands to the container require attaching to the Docker container first: